mckinsey/vizro/vizro-core/docs/pages/user-guides/extensions.md

 ## CSS customizations

-Although Vizro is opinionated about visual formatting and certain elements like the navigation and control layout are fixed, you can still customize various settings, including background colors, fonts, and other styles, through CSS overrides.
+Vizro is opinionated about visual formatting, and some elements, such as the layout of the navigation and controls, are fixed.
+You can customize some settings such as background colors, fonts, and other styles via CSS overrides.

 For more information, see our documentation on [customizing CSS](custom-css.md)